enkidevs/curriculum/cpp/cpp-core/intro-to-cpp/compiler-language.md

 When you write C++ code, it doesn't run directly; instead, it goes through a special translator called a compiler.

+The compiler:
+1. Reads your C++ code
-The compiler reads your C++ code, translates it into machine code that your computer can understand, and creates an executable file!
+2. Translates C++ into machine code (which your computer can understand)
+3. Creates an executable file!

 Voilà!
 Your program is ready to party! 🎊